bbc/newslabs-docs/docs/Juicer-2.md

 * `sources[]`: Scopes the results to certain sources, i.e. news outlets.
 The parameter is a number that correspond to a _source id_.
 To specify multiple sources add multiple `sources[]` options, e.g.  `...&sources[]=1&sources[]=5`.
 Find the source IDs for the news outlets you're interested in via `http://data.bbc.co.uk/bbcrd-juicer/sources`.

 * `facets[]`:  Filter the results by facets, i.e. entities from [DBpedia](http://wiki.dbpedia.org/).
 The parameter is a string and it refers to a DBpedia resource, e.g. `"http://dbpedia.org/page/Barack_Obama"`.
 To specify multiple facets add multiple `facets[]` keys and values, just like with the sources.
-Note: The facet parameter is URL-encoded!
+Note: The facet parameter is [URL encoded](https://en.wikipedia.org/wiki/Query_string#URL_encoding)!

 * `size`: number of results to be returned.
 The parameter is a number, the default value is 25.